NuSDaS Interface Reference Manual

 unreadable if writing program exits without closing the file.

-is assumed when parameter N_IO_W_FCLOSE
+Note that N_ON is assumed when parameter N_IO_W_FCLOSE

-is set to N_ON
+is set to N_ON.

-, data file opened for write is closed
+If value is N_ON, data file opened for write is closed

 for each call of NUSDAS_WRITE functions.